Anorexia nervosa is a serious mental health condition. It's an eating disorder where a person keeps their body weight as low as possible.

 Signs and symptoms of anorexia

-People with anorexia often go to great lengths to hide their behaviour from family and friends by lying about what they have eaten, or by pretending to have eaten earlier.
+People with anorexia often go to great lengths to hide their behaviour from family and friends by lying about what they've eaten or pretending to have eaten earlier.

-Signs that someone may have anorexia or another eating disorder include:
+Signs someone may have anorexia or another eating disorder include:

 - obsessively counting calories in food